'We Are Divinity Road' Photo Project

 My original objective with this project was to photograph every household living on Divinity Road, Oxford, over about a three year period.
 I started in July 2018.
 But Covid intervened.
 The subjects could be individuals, couples, families, or groups of people living in the same house such as students.
 Divinity Road is a long street, a diverse one (31 different nationalities and counting) and a notoriously transient one.
 A number of the household portraits reflect that transience; people moving - about to leave the country, moving away, being evicted, moving in, or moving from one house to another.

 Divinity Road was identified in 2006 by market research company CACI as the street with the widest range of household incomes in England.
 So issues of wealth, poverty, class, race, and gender are all apparent in this series, and I am conscious that the street seems to be becoming both richer and poorer at the same time - like the rest of the country.
-In that sense this series is a microcosm of something happening all over the country.
+In that sense this series is a microcosm of something happening all over Britain.
 This micro-portrait perhaps tells us something about our wider condition.
-As a resident for well over 30 years, I have been priviledged to be able to engage with fellow residents in this project, which could only have come about with their active participation.
+As a resident for well over 30 years, I have been privileged to be able to engage with fellow residents in this project, which could only have come about with their active participation.

 So while it is primarily a photography project, but it is also a slice of social history in the making, and a community-building project which draws out the strengths and challenges of living on the street through the engagement with its residents.
 Through this project (which has the support of the local residents association DRARA, and Midcounties Co-op) I hope that more people will recognise each other and perhaps come to understand better the dynamics of the street they live on.

 Pictures are taken in people's homes, in front of them, in their gardens, at work, in the nearby park or churchyard, on their allotment, or somewhere else nearby that has meaning for them.
 There are also some street shots and others of our local Co-op.
 With the Covid-19 pandemic from March 2020 I diversified into looking at the street itself in more detail, with three new sections: 'Looking at the overlooked', 'Cars' and 'Street: Food' as well as the response of the street to the pandemic itself.
 Portraits taken during this period (households 79 -112) were taken respecting the 'social distancing' and related rules in place at the time the photographs were taken.
+I have subsequently added a few more such as 'Bollard wars ... and peace' portraying the evolution of the Low Traffic Neighbourhood experinent from 2022.

 You are welcome to leave a public comment on any photo.
 You can also send me feedback on the project as a whole, or in person if you don't want your comment to be public.
 I look forward to hearing from you and I hope you enjoy the pictures!